iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 transactions are propagated through the network within a bundle making it the only confirmable communication unit of the IOTA protocol.

-By analogy with TCP, a `Bundle` corresponds to a message, and a `Transaction` corresponds to a packet.
+By analogy with TCP, a bundle corresponds to a stream, and a transaction corresponds to a packet.

 This RFC proposes a `Transaction` type and a `Bundle` type to represent the transaction and bundle formats used by the IOTA Reference Implementation as of version [`iri v1.8.1`], commit `e1776fbad5d90df86a26402f9025e4b0b2ef7d3e`.